joaomlsantos/DWDDRandomizer/README.md

 This repository contains a set of tools and scripts to modify the Digimon World Dawn/Dusk ROMs.

+The information presented in these pages refers to the USA roms (serial codes NTR-A6RE-USA and NTR-A3VE-USA for Dusk and Dawn respectively).

 Current functionalities include certain quality-of-life changes and randomization options.

 Providing these tools/scripts in the form of an app is a priority, and will be done in the near future.